-All volunteers will be given the same dose of PvDBPII in Matrix M1 (see table below).
-This is the same dose as the maximum dose given in a previous safety study of PvDBPII, which was shown to be well tolerated and resulted in a good immune response.

-Based on previous studies, the optimal dose of the adjuvant Matrix-M1 is $50\mu g$ (micrograms).
-This is the dose that we will be using in this trial, in combination with the PvDBPII protein.
-The vaccination groups are summarised in the table below.
+All volunteers will be given the same dose of 50μg (micrograms) of PvDBPII in 50μg of Matrix M1.
+This is the same dose of PvDBPII as the maximum dose given in a previous safety study of PvDBPII, which was shown to be well tolerated and resulted in a good immune response.
+Based on previous studies, the optimal dose of the adjuvant Matrix-M1 is 50μg, which is the dose that we will be using in this trial.